-The Winter Term Talk Series, organised by Jil Muller, Assistant Professor at Paderborn University, is dedicated to Women and their body.
-The first talk will take place on Thursday, 20th of October, at 4 pm (CTE).
+The Summer Term Talk Series, organised by Daniel Neumann, Research Fellow at Paderborn University, is dedicated to Phenomenology and Metaphysics.
+The first talk will take place on Thursday, 20th of April, at 3 pm (CET).

 Everyone is welcome to attend.
 To register and to receive the zoom invitation, please send an email to firstname.lastname@example.org

 20th of April (3PM to 5PM): Susan Gottlöber: “Which Reality?
 Max Scheler and Edith Stein on the Question of Realism”

 Abstract: Although Max Scheler and Edith Stein did not specifically engage in the topic of realism during their lifetimes, they can both be considered representatives of realism.
 This paper aims to investigate and compare Scheler’s and Stein’s positions in the re-emerging realism debate of the early 20th century.
 In line with Sepp’s observation that the individual’s position on the realism-idealism controversy reflects their philosophical stance (Sepp 2003), I will examine their positions in the context of their respective Weltanschauungen, influences, and responses to contemporary questions.
 Ultimately, I argue that while their positions share superficial similarities, they remain incompatible on key issues due to their opposing developments in their philosophical and ideological worldviews.

 4th of May (1PM to 3PM): Íngrid Vendrell Ferran: “Landmann-Kalischer’s Philosophy of Value”